 A. Each player should have their own baseball gloves.
 While many players bring their own helmets and bats, they will be provided and it is not necessary to purchase them.
 Uniform t-shirts will be provided for each player.

 Q. Cleats or sneakers?

 A. We recommend that the kids wear molded rubber multi-purpose cleats (no metal).
 Sneakers can be worn, but given the grass/dirt surface at Smith, cleats are the better option.

 Q. I have more questions, who should I talk to?

-A. Please call/e-mail Matt Miller or John Robertelli for Boys or Ryan Bagley for girls; and their respective contact information can be found on the Board of Directors tab.
+A. Please call/e-mail Daniel Greenberg for the Boys clinic or Marc Oliver for the Girls clinic and their respective contact information can be found on our Board of Directors tab.